 - 3. Further staff training now in place to support implementation of SPSO model complaints handling procedure. - 4.
-Utilising various media monitoring platforms the College continues to monitor its coverage, reputation and positioning within the marketplace on a daily basis. the - 5.
-Following a hugely successful COP26 Programme, the College has enjoyed extensive coverage across a wide range of channels including, TV, Press, Radio and Online.
-Social Media coverage though has exceeded expectations due to the number of high level stakeholder events that had taken place throughout November 2021 and to date: - 6.
+Utilising various media monitoring platforms the College continues to monitor its coverage, reputation and positioning within the marketplace on a daily basis. - 5.
+Following a successful Open Day, the College has enjoyed extensive coverage across a wide range of social channels.
+However, numbers for Full Time places remain challenging in places and the Marketing team are working with Faculties to target those areas where applications are still required. - 6.
 College communications have remained frequent pre & post the Christmas period with regular updates to the Staff/Student FAQ's on the website.
-The new Intranet and Staff Resource Hub is assisting the ELT/SMT in reaching staff and the reintroduction of All Managers meetings is helping obtain robust feedback to inform decision making and next steps for re-integration back into the College and to cascade the messaging around Hybrid working.
+The new Intranet and Staff Resource Hub is assisting the ELT/SMT in reaching staff and the reintroduction of All Managers meetings is continually helping the re-integration back into the College and to cascade the messaging around Hybrid working.